xinyiiskingyou/Communication-Interface/assumptions.md

 1. Assume the dm_id always be positive
 2. Assume the u_ids have distinct u_id
 3. Assume the creator is a valid user

+# For admin_user_remove_v1:
+1. Assume everything but first name, last name and u_id are empty keys when we called user/profile

+# For admin_userpermission_change_v1:
+1. Assume nothing happened (i.e. no error will be raised) when the global owner changes their permission id to be 1